Maple Halva Mousse with Pistachios Recipe. Gluten-Free

-Like many of us halva lovers, I dread the amount of sugar contained in commercial halva.
+Like many of us halva lovers, I dread the amount of sugar contained in the commercial treat.
 But the good news is (halva lovers are you listening?
-I’m talking to you!) halva is so intensely flavored that I always tinker with it, and find ways to make the sugar included in halva go a much longer way while getting the full measure of the Tehina flavor, effectively ending up with a normally (as opposed to outrageously) sweetened and actually wholesome halva dessert, like in my Quick Halva Recipe.
+I’m talking to you!) it is so intensely flavored that I always tinker with it, and find ways to make the included sugar go a much longer way while getting the full measure of the Tehina flavor, effectively ending up with a normally (as opposed to outrageously) sweetened and actually wholesome halva dessert, like in my Quick Halva Recipe.
 Maple syrup and Tehina: Yum!
 Sephardi dessert flavors at their best!
-Gluten-Free and dairy-free without even trying.
+My Halva Mousse is Gluten-Free and dairy-free without even trying.

 My Maple Halva Mousse Recipe is in my Dairy-Free Cookbook (available in digital form)